Best Shrubs for Mediterranean Gardens in Cool Countries

 Noted for its beauty and exceptional fragrance, Rosa gallica var. officinalis, commonly known as Old Red Damask or Red Rose of Lancaster, is a healthy and robust small shrub rose that can be relied on to provide interest and color.
 Parent to many floribunda and hybrid tea roses, it is covered with profuse, semi-double, rich, deep reddish-pink flowers, up to 3 in.
 (8 cm).
 The blooms start out cupped and open almost flat to reveal prominent yellow central stamens in late spring.
 Flowering is so profuse that the attractive blossoms nearly cover the gray-green foliage.

-Award-winner Salvia officinalis 'Purpurascens' (Purple Sage) is a favorite of many cooks and gardeners for its unique flavor and lovely foliage.
-'Purpurascens' is a compact, semi-evergreen dwarf shrub or perennial with strongly aromatic, oblong, purple young leaves delicately maturing to silvery-green.
-In early to mid summer, it sends up whorls of two-lipped, lavender-blue flowers upright spikes.
-Enjoys both ornamental and culinary qualities.
+Prized for its dusky purple foliage, award-winner Salvia officinalis 'Purpurascens' (Purple Sage) is a compact, semi-evergreen dwarf shrub or perennial with strongly aromatic, oblong, purple young leaves delicately maturing to silvery-green.
+In early summer, it sends up whorls of two-lipped, lavender-blue flowers on short, upright flower spikes.
+Enjoying both ornamental and culinary qualities, Purple Sage is a favorite of many cooks and gardeners for its unique flavor and lovely foliage.
+It is great for the herb garden and also wonderful in perennial borders and cottage gardens.

 Santolina or Lavender Cotton (Santolina chamaecyparissus), a favorite of Mediterranean gardens, is a beautiful evergreen shrub noted not only for its dense, fine, silvery gray-green foliage all year around but for its drought tolerance.
 Blooming occurs in summer with a display of small button-like bright yellow flowers, but Santolina is mostly grown for its foliage.